Y24/PrimeTest_asm/README.md

 # PrimeTest_asm
-a prime test program which use x86 assembly language.
+a prime test program which using x86 assembly language.